Enjoying an Elgol Boat trip is one of the best things to do on the Isle of Skye Scotland!

 Why book an Elgol boat trip to Loch Coruisk?

-Loch Coruisk (which means Cauldron of Waters) is a fresh water loch very between the Cuillin Mountains and the sea.
+Loch Coruisk is a freshwater loch very between the Cuillin Mountains and the sea.

 Many photos of the drive, the boat trip, the walk and the loch coming in this article after the planning info!